 In addition to their salaries, phlebotomists are entitled to a number of benefits that are typically worth $20,000.
 While they may benefit according to the size of the facility and your salary, they may include:

 - Health Insurance – Most healthcare institutions offer health insurance that includes medical, dental and vision insurance.
 This costs around $6,592 on average and comprises 14% of your overall package.
 However, you can get even more comprehensive insurance that also extends to insuring your life and covering long-term disability.

 - Retirement Pension – With traditional pensions going out of the window, retirement plans 401K and 403B are taking their place.
 These cost around $1,103 on average and comprise 2.4% of your compensation package.

-- Paid Sick and Holiday and Vacation Leaves – Comprising 8.1% of your salary package at the average of $3,772, leaves due to illness or for vacations are a great benefit that complement your salary package.
+- Paid Sick and Holiday and Vacation Leaves – Comprising 8.1% of your salary package at the average of $3,772, leaves due to illness or for vacations are great benefits that complement your salary package.

 - Tuition Assistance – If you become a certified phlebotomy technician, you’ll need to get continuing education units (CEUs) in order to be recertified.
 In addition to providing you with leaves to study, your employer may fund your tuition.

 There are a number of factors that can affect the salary you receive for your services as a phlebotomy technician.
 The following lines go over the top four.